 The neuropeptide oxytocin is thought to be important for learning, memory and behavioural regulation in humans and non-humans and plays an important role in social affiliation.
-Central oxytocin receptors are found throughout the brain in many structures important for information processing, memory, and emotion/reward including the hippocampus, amygdala, striatum, hypothalamus, nucleus accumbens, and midbrain (Gimpl & Fahrenholz, 2001).
-In terms of its role in social affiliation, oxytocin administration has been shown to enhance trust as well as increase attention to social stimuli (Kosfeld et al., 2005; Bartz & Hollander, 2006).
+Central oxytocin receptors are found throughout the brain in many structures important for information processing, memory and emotion/reward including the hippocampus, amygdala, striatum, hypothalamus, nucleus accumbens and midbrain (Gimpl and Fahrenholz, 2001).
+In terms of its role in social affiliation, oxytocin administration has been shown to enhance trust as well as increase attention to social stimuli (Kosfeld et al., 2005; Bartz and Hollander, 2006).

-Oxytocin's role in increasing social affiliation has recently been investigated in the hypnotic context in which the relationship between the hypnotist and subject is pivotal (Sheehan & McConkey, 1982).
+Oxytocin's role in increasing social affiliation has recently been investigated in the hypnotic context in which the relationship between the hypnotist and subject is pivotal (Sheehan and McConkey, 1982).
 Bryant et al. (2012) wanted to explore whether hypnotizability could be increased given the implications such a finding would have for hypnotic interventions for psychological and medical conditions.
-After an initial screening session establishing participants as low hypnotizable individuals (LHIs), Bryant et al. had participants inhale either oxytocin or a placebo and then re-screened them in a randomized, double-blind, between-subjects experiment, and compared their hypnotizability score to the previous screening session.
+After an initial screening session establishing participants as low hypnotizable individuals (LHIs), Bryant et al. had participants inhale either oxytocin or a placebo and then re-screened them in a randomized, double-blind, between-subjects experiment, and compared their hypnotizability score with the previous screening session.
 Bryant et al. showed that for the participants that inhaled oxytocin, susceptibility to hypnotic suggestions increased significantly.
-Indeed some of their participants (42%) went from scoring as LHIs to scoring as medium hypnotisable individuals (MHIs), although none went from LHIs to highly hypnotisable individuals (HHIs).
-Interestingly, only cognitive suggestions (e.g. swatting a hallucinated mosquito, hallucinating a taste, anosmia to ammonia, posthypnotic amnesia) benefitted from oxytocin inhalation.
+Indeed, some of their participants (42%) went from scoring as LHIs to scoring as medium hypnotizable individuals (MHIs), although none went from LHIs to highly hypnotizable individuals (HHIs).
+Interestingly, only cognitive suggestions (e.g. swatting a hallucinated mosquito, hallucinating a taste, anosmia to ammonia, post-hypnotic amnesia) benefitted from oxytocin inhalation.
 No effects of oxytocin were detected for motor (moving hands apart) nor challenge (difficulty bending extended arm, difficulty lifting arm) suggestions.
-Nevertheless, the finding of an effect on the more difficult suggestions is important, especially given the predominance of these suggestions in clinical settings.
-The authors interpreted their effects by suggesting that oxytocin leads to greater motivation to initiate appropriate cognitive strategies to respond to the suggestions as a result of increased attention to the hypnotist's social cues.
-In the present study, we aimed to test the effect of oxytocin on a post-hypnotic suggestion whose remarkable effect has implications for creating clinically informed analogues of psychological and neuropsychological conditions (Oakley & Halligan, 2011).
+Nevertheless, the